THE IMPORTANCE OF PROTEIN

 Some pharmaceutical drugs and over-the-counter product interfere a lot with

 digestion.
-Among the worst are anti-inflammatory
+Among the worst are

-that irritate the stomach and can even cause ulcers.
+anti-inflammatory drugs that irritate the stomach and can even cause ulcers.

 Beta

-blockers, proton pump inhibitors and calcium supplements are others that
+blockers, proton pump inhibitors and calcium supplements

-interfere with digestion.
-Some of
+are others that interfere with digestion.

-the common names are propanolol, Inderal,
+Some of the common names are propanolol, Inderal, Protonix, Prevacid, Prilosec, Tums, Choos, OsCal and many others in

-Protonix, Prevacid, Prilosec, Tums, Choos, OsCal and many others in the same classes of drugs.
+the same classes of drugs.

 In